cebe/markdown/README.md

 - `$parser->enableNewlines = true` to convert all newlines to `<br/>`-tags.
 By default only newlines with two preceding spaces are converted to `<br/>`-tags.

 It is recommended to use UTF-8 encoding for the input strings.
-Other encodings are currently not tested.
+Other encodings may work, but are currently untested.

 ### The command line script